Wonderful subgroups of reductive groups and spherical systems

-For the case $b(1)$, the fact that the two colors are free stems from the inclusion $H\subseteq M$, which gives rise to a quotient of $\s_X$ where the assertion is true.
-The equality of the Cartan pairing on the two colors is easily deduced using the same tail system where $\gamma$ is replaced by $2\gamma$, and comparing the two candidate subgroups. \end{proof}
+It remains to prove the last assertion in the case of a tail type $b(1)$.
+Consider the spherical system $\t$ equal to $\s$ except for the fact that $\gamma$ is replaced by $2\gamma$.
+Then $\t$ has a tail of type $2b(1)$ in $\tau'=\{2\gamma\}$, and that the corresponding candidate subgroup $N$ of $G$ contains $H$, is contained in $\N_GH$, and $|N/H| = 2$.
+Moreover, if $H$ is wonderful then $N$ is also wonderful, and we can apply the first part of the proof to both spherical systems $\s$ and $\t$.
+We conclude that $\gamma$ (resp.\ $2\gamma$) is a spherical root of the wonderful embedding of $G/H$ (resp.\ $G/N$).
+In this case the simple root $\gamma$ moves two colors of $G/H$, but only one of $G/N$, and this implies that the two colors of $G/H$ moved by $\gamma$ are exchanged by the $G$-equivariant automorphism of $G/H$ induced by the non-trivial element of $N/H$.

+It follows that the Cartan pairing on these two colors is equal, and also that they are both free. \end{proof}